-7.1\ General.
+6.1 General.

-The requirements of Fire Fighter I as specified in NFPA 1001 and the job performance requirements defined in Chapter 6 and Section 7.2 shall be met prior to qualifying as a fire department driver/operator tiller.
+The requirements of Fire Fighter I as specified in NFPA 1001 (or the requirements of Advanced Exterior Industrial Fire Brigade Member or Interior Structural Fire Brigade Member as specified in NFPA 1081) and the job performance requirements defined in Sections 6.1 and 6.2 shall be met prior to qualifying as a fire department driver/operator - aerial.